Nizarel/DevOps_DevSecOps/Packaged Sprint/README.md

 ## New Items Created

-The packaged sprint csv will add an Epic to your project that includes the following (6) Features:
+Importing the Packaged Sprint will add a DevSecOps Epic to your project that includes the following (6) Features:

-* Select a Workflow for DevSecOps
+* Plan DevSecOps Approach
 * Workflow
 * Credential and Secret Scanning
 * Dependency and Container Scanning